alby13/Pyx-Game/README.md

 ## Software License Agreement

-**Grant of Rights**: You are granted a worldwide, royalty-free, non-exclusive license to use, modify, and distribute the Software along with your source code changes.
+**Grant of Rights**: You are granted a worldwide, royalty-free, non-exclusive license to use, modify, and non-commercially distribute the Software along with your source code changes.

 **Restrictions**: